awsdocs/amazon-ecs-developer-guide/doc_source/create-service-console-v2.md

       + **ECSServiceAverageMemoryUtilization**: Average memory utilization of the service\.
       + **ALBRequestCountPerTarget**: Number of requests completed per target in an Application Load Balancer target group\.

-        The metrics requires an Application Load Balancer and a target group for the Application Load Balancer\.
+        The metrics require an Application Load Balancer and a target group for the Application Load Balancer\.

-   1. For **Target value**, enter the value the service maintains for the selected metric\.
+   1. For **Target value**, enter the value in percent that the service maintains for the selected metric\.

-   1. For **Scale\-out cooldown period**, enter time in seconds after a scale\-out activity that no other scale outs take place\.
+   1. For **Scale\-out cooldown period**, enter the time in seconds after a scale\-out activity that no other scale outs can happen\.

-   1. For **Scale\-in cooldown period**, enter time in seconds after a scale\-in activity that no other scale ins take place\.
+   1. For **Scale\-in cooldown period**, enter the time in seconds after a scale\-in activity that no other scale ins can happen\.

    1. To prevent the policy from performing a scale\-in activity, select **Turn off scale\-in**\.